Aneisha-m/c-sharp/README.md

 Explicit loading is used when the `Load()` method is used

 ### `virtual` keyword in Entity

 When the `virtual` keyword is used then lazy loading is used by default

+### EFCore Logging

+We can log database interactions so we are sure of what we are doing

+### `like` EFCore SQL command

+We can use the following to query matches in our results